Characteristic cycles and the microlocal geometry of the Gauss map, I

-By assumption the adjoint representation $\one \boxtimes Ad \in \Rep(G)$ on the Lie algebra of $G(\delta_W)$ is irreducible, so this Lie algebra is simple.
-It then follows that any nontrivial representation of $G(\delta_W)$ is almost faithful in the sense that its kernel is finite.
+by means of which any irreducible representation becomes isomorphic to a tensor product of representations of the two factors.
+Since the Lie algebra of~$G(\delta_W)$ is simple, any non-trivial representation of $G(\delta_W)$ is almost faithful in the sense that its kernel is finite.
 Since the tensor product of any almost faithful representation with its dual contains the adjoint representation, we therefore obtain an inclusion